pallets/click/docs/arguments.md

 ```

 An argument may be assigned a {ref}`parameter type <parameter-types>`.
-If no type is provided, the type of the default value is used.
-If no
+If no type is provided, the type of the default value is used if it is
-default value is provided, the type is assumed to be {data}`STRING`.
+recognized, otherwise {data}`STRING` is used.
+If no default value is
+provided, the type is assumed to be {data}`STRING`.
+See
+{ref}`type-inference` for the types that are recognized.

 ```{admonition} Note on Required Arguments
 :class: note